-An HTTP Source is an endpoint for receiving a file (or a batch of files) uploaded via a unique URL generated for the Source.
-The URL securely encodes the Collector and Source information.
-You can add as many HTTP Sources as you'd like to a single Hosted Collector.
-After that, you can see:
+An HTTP source is an endpoint for receiving log and metric data uploaded to a unique URL generated for the source.
+The URL securely encodes the collector and source information.
+You can add as many HTTP sources as you'd like to a single hosted collector.

-With an HTTP Source you can upload logs from data sources where you cannot install a Collector.
-For example, you can export data from a platform as a service (PaaS) or infrastructure as a service (IaaS) provider, allowing you to gain visibility from, say your billing system service provider, leveraging the same Sumo Logic tools your organization already uses.
-Please check with your IaaS or PaaS providers for information regarding using their APIs to forward log data into Sumo Logic's HTTP endpoint.
+With an HTTP Source you can upload logs and metrics from data sources where you cannot install a collector.
+For example, you can export data from a platform as a service (PaaS) or an infrastructure as a service (IaaS) provider, allowing you to gain visibility, for instance, into your billing system service provider, leveraging the same Sumo tools your organization already uses.
+Check with your IaaS or PaaS providers for information about using their APIs to forward log or metric data to Sumo Logic's HTTP endpoint.

 - Select HTTP.

 - Enter a Name to display for the source in the Sumo web application.
 Description is optional.

 - (Optional) For Source Host and Source Category, enter any string to tag the output collected from the source.
 (Category metadata is stored in a searchable field called _sourceCategory.)

 - Set any of the following options under Advanced.
 The Advanced options do not apply to metrics uploaded to sources.

 Enable Timestamp Parsing.
 This option is selected by default.
 If it's deselected, no timestamp information is parsed at all.

 - Time Zone.
 There are two options for Time Zone.
 You can use the time zone present in your log files, and then choose an option in case time zone information is missing from a log message.
 Or, you can have Sumo completely disregard any time zone information present in logs by forcing a time zone.
 Whichever option you choose, it's important to set the proper time zone.
 If the time zone of logs can't be determined, Sumo assigns logs UTC; if the rest of your logs are from another time zone your search results will be affected.